frk786/Server_Deployed_using_Express.JS/README.md

 app.listen(port, callback): Starts the Express server and listens on the specified port.
 The callback function runs when the server starts and logs a message.

+## 5. Testing the Server

+By exucuting all the code correctly, we can run our server on a browser as a localhost on port:3000

 # CONCLUSION: